Building at 1505–1509 Oak Avenue

 The Building at 1505–1509 Oak Avenue is a historic apartment building in Evanston, Illinois.
 The three-story brick building was built in 1925.
 The building is L-shaped with a half courtyard, a relatively common apartment layout in Evanston.
-Architect Samuel N. Crowen, who designed two other apartment buildings in Evanston, designed the building.
+Samuel N. Crowen, who also designed 1450-56 Oak Avenue and the Abbey Garth Building at 400 Lee Street, was the architect of the building.
 The building's design features limestone pilasters separating its windows, limestone quoins, pilasters and a pediment around the entrance, and a brick parapet.

 The building was added to the National Register of Historic Places on March 15, 1984.